Atari video game burial

-The Atari video game burial was a mass burial of unsold video game cartridges, consoles, and computers in a New Mexico landfill site, undertaken by the American video game and home computer company Atari, Inc. in 1983.
+The Atari video game burial was a mass burial of unsold video game cartridges, consoles, and computers in a landfill site in Alamogordo, New Mexico, undertaken by the American video game and home computer company Atari, Inc. in 1983.
 Before 2014, the goods buried were rumored to be unsold copies of E.T. the Extra-Terrestrial (1982), one of the largest commercial video game failures and often cited as one of the worst video games ever released, and the 1982 Atari 2600 port of Pac-Man, which was commercially successful but critically maligned.

 Since the burial was first reported, there had been doubts as to its veracity and scope, and it was frequently dismissed as an urban legend.
 The event became a cultural icon and a reminder of the video game crash of 1983; it was the end result of a disastrous fiscal year which saw Atari, Inc. sold off by its parent company Warner Communications.
 Though it was believed that millions of copies of E.T. were buried, Atari officials later verified the numbers to be around 700,000 cartridges of various games, including E.T.

 In 2014, Fuel Industries, Microsoft, and others worked with the New Mexico government to excavate the site as part of a documentary, Atari: Game Over.
 On April 26, 2014, the excavation revealed discarded games and hardware.
 Only a small fraction, about 1,300 cartridges, were recovered, with a portion given for curation and the rest auctioned to raise money for a museum to commemorate the burial.

 Circumstances

 Financial difficulty

 Atari, Inc. had been purchased by Warner Communications in 1976 for $28 million, and had seen its net worth grow to $2 billion by 1982.
 By this time, the company accounted for 80% of the video gaming market and was responsible for over half of its parent company's revenues, earning some 65–70% of their operating profits.
 By the last quarter of 1982, its growth in the following year was expected to be in the region of 50%.
 However, on December 7, 1982, the company reported that its earnings had only increased by 10–15%, rather than the predicted figure.
 The next day saw Warner Communications' share prices fall by a third, and the quarter ended with Warner's profits falling by 56%.
 In addition, Atari's CEO, Ray Kassar, was later investigated for possible insider trading charges as a result of selling some five thousand shares in Warner less than half an hour before reporting Atari's lower-than-expected earnings.
 Kassar was later cleared of any wrongdoing, although he was forced to resign his position the following July.
-Atari, Inc. would go on to lose $536 million in 1983, and was sold off by Warner Communications the following year.
+Atari, Inc. went on to lose $536 million in 1983, and it was sold off by Warner Communications the following year.